ROSA® Knee helped Richard Frampton live the way he wanted to live

 Sometimes you don’t know what you’ve got until it’s gone.
 Turns out, that goes for pain as well as paradise.

 For years, Richard Frampton, 60, described his knee pain as “tolerable.”
-But after recovering from knee replacement surgery that utilized ROSA® (RObotic Surgical Assistant) Knee, a new robotic-assisted join replacement technology, he realizes how bad the pain had become.
+But after recovering from knee replacement surgery that utilized ROSA® (RObotic Surgical Assistant) Knee, a new robotic-assisted joint replacement technology, he realizes how bad the pain had become.

 “You can tolerate a lot,” he says.
 “You don’t recognize it, but it grows in intensity as it goes along.
 And it’s so gradual you accept it. … The absence of it is a blessing.”